neildo/tjob/rfd/0001-prototype-job-service.md

 - tjobs = gRPC service to manage and control arbitrary process execution as job
 - tjob = CLI to interact with tjobs service over gRPC using mTLS authentication and authorization
 - tjob = Library to run arbitrary process with resource limits inside cgroups
-- jail = Sandbox to isolate mounts from arbitrary process

 ### Assumptions
 - Support single instance of Linux 64-bit with cgroupv2 enabled